San Francisco 49ers vs. Indianapolis Colts NFL Week 7 Odds, Plays and Insights for October 24, 2021

 San Francisco 49ers vs. Indianapolis Colts NFL Week 7 Odds, Plays and Insights

-The San Francisco 49ers (2-3) take a three-game losing streak into a matchup against the Indianapolis Colts (2-4) on Sunday, October 24, 2021 at Levi's Stadium.
-San Francisco is favored by 3.5 points.
-The point total is set at 44 for the contest.
+The San Francisco 49ers (2-3) are favored by 4 points as they aim to stop a three-game skid in a matchup against the Indianapolis Colts (2-4) on Sunday, October 24, 2021 at Levi's Stadium.
+The over/under is set at 44 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.